mching/old_pages/_posts/2016-09-11-Electric-vs-Hybrid-Car.md

 ### Cost Conclusion
 Taking all of the above into account, I would conclude the Prius cost to operate is significantly cheaper than the Leaf.
 I'm out of time today, but I'll come back to the environmental impact question.

+### Edit--November 30, 2016
+I discovered a neat report on electric vehicles in Hawaii.
+It's available for download at [this link](http://evtc.fsec.ucf.edu/publications/documents/HI-09-16.pdf).

+I also discovered a cool link on the eGallon, which is defined as "the cost of fueling a vehicle with electricity compared to a similar vehicle that runs on gasoline."
+It's here on the [energy.gov website](http://energy.gov/maps/egallon).
+Basically the price of energy to run an electric vehicle is way cheaper everywhere in the USA except for Hawaii.